-You don’t need more than 5 minutes to toss this delicious comfort food together, and the leftover ham is the star ingredient!
+You don’t need more than 5 minutes to toss this delicious comfort food; the leftover ham is the star ingredient!

 Step 1: The Pie Portion Preparation.

-First, you’ll want to preheat your oven and make sure you have your (deep) pie pan ready, then set this aside.
+First, you’ll want to preheat your oven and ensure your (deep) pie pan is ready, then set this aside.

 Simply remove your pie crust from the refrigerator, and allow it to sit on the counter as you rapidly pull the rest of the recipe together.

-Hot Tip: If you are in a pinch for time, you can simply open the pie crust wrapper, and use the defrost cycle for 30 seconds on 50% power and then your pie crust will unroll with ease out of the wrapper, just be stingy with the cycle because it can make the pie crust too soft and that will ruin it.
+Hot Tip: If you are in a pinch for time, you can open the pie crust wrapper and use the defrost cycle for 30 seconds on 50% power, and then your pie crust will unroll with ease out of the wrapper; just be stingy with the cycle because it can make the pie crust too soft and that will ruin it.

 Step 2: The Ham Prep For Your Ham Pie Recipe

 Begin by choosing portions of ham that you have the least fat in them, and trim any fat off (or you could leave it, but I never do).